SgtKibbles/odin-recipes/README.md

 # odin-recipes

-Hello, this is the readme file for my first real repo as part of The Odin Project.
+This is my first project.
+It's a simple website to showcase some recipes I think taste great and are healthy.

-This will be a simple project to display a few recipes on a website.
+Do give them a chance and feel free to let me know what you think!